Pup0chek/ENGLISHOK/README.md

 # ENGLISHOK
-app for easy learning of English language
+app for easy learning of English language, written in C# with usage Win Forms